ministryofjustice/cloud-platform/architecture-decision-record/006-Use-github-as-user-directory.md

-# Use GitHub as user directory
+# Use GitHub as our identity provider

 Date 09/04/2018